Viber: Security audit

 On 4 November 2014, Viber scored 1 out of 7 points on the Electronic Frontier Foundation's "Secure Messaging Scorecard".
 Viber received a point for encryption during transit but lost points because communications were not encrypted with keys that the provider did not have access to (i.e. the communications were not end-to-end encrypted), users could not verify contacts' identities, past messages were not secure if the encryption keys were stolen (i.e. the service did not provide forward secrecy), the code was not open to independent review (i.e. the code was not open-source), the security design was not properly documented, and there had not been a recent independent security audit.
 On 14 November 2014, the EFF changed Viber's score to 2 out of 7 after it had received an external security audit from Ernst & Young's Advanced Security Centre.

-On 19 April 2016, with the announcement of Viber version 6.0, Rakuten added end-to-end encryption to their service, but only for one-to-one and group conversations in which all participants are using the latest Viber version for Android, iOS, Windows (Win32) or Windows 10 (UWP).
+On 19 April 2016, with the announcement of Viber version 6.0, Rakuten added end-to-end encryption to their service.
 The company said that the encryption protocol had only been audited internally, and promised to commission external audits "in the coming weeks".
 In May 2016, Viber published an overview of their encryption protocol, saying that it is a custom implementation that "uses the same concepts" as the Signal Protocol.

+In 2022, Rakuten Viber won a Security Award, by test.de, a tech firm based in Germany where there are over 3 million Viber users.

 Market share

 As of December 2016, Viber had 800 million registered users.
 According to Statista, there are 260 million monthly active users as of January 2019.
-The Viber messenger is very popular in Greece, Eastern Europe, Russia, the Middle East, and some Asian markets.
+The Viber messenger is very popular in the Philippines, Greece, Eastern Europe, Russia, the Middle East, and some Asian markets.

 India was the largest market for Viber as of December 2014 with 33 million registered users, the fifth most popular instant messenger in the country.
 At the same time there were 30 million users in the United States, 28 million in Russia and 18 million in Brazil.
 Viber is particularly popular in Eastern Europe, being the most downloaded messaging app on Android in Belarus, Moldova and Ukraine as of 2016.
 It is also popular in Iraq, Libya and Nepal.

 As of 2018, Viber had an over 70 percent penetration rate in the CIS and CEE regions, but only 15 percent in North America.

+In 2022, Rakuten Viber revealed an overall increase in Viber's app users across Asia Pacific (APAC), with the Philippines recording a robust 22 percent increase.

 Russia

 Viber is one of the more popular messenger applications in Russia.

 In January 2016, Viber surpassed WhatsApp in Russia, with about 50 million users.

+In October 2023, a Moscow court fined Viber 1 million ruble, citing their failure to remove certain content Russia deems to be “illegal”, in particular content on its invasion of Ukraine.

+On December 13, 2024, by decision of Roskomnadzor, Viber was blocked in Russia.